-For any purpose other than one of the purposes listed above, Compuwave will use the personal data only to the extent required by Section 28 (2) BDSG to protect the legitimate interests of a third party or to counter threats to state or public security or prosecute criminal offenses ,
+Compuwave will only use the personal data for purposes other than those listed above to the extent necessary to protect the legitimate interests of a third party pursuant to point (f) of Article 6 GDPR or to avert threats to state or public security or to prosecute criminal offences pursuant to point (d) of Article 23(1) GDPR.

 The personal data are stored and processed exclusively on servers in the European Union.

 7. Data subjects’ rights

 - to request information about your personal data processed by us in accordance with Art.
 15 DSGVO.
 In particular, you may request information on the processing purposes, the category of personal data, the categories of recipients to whom your data have been or will be disclosed, the planned storage period, the existence of a right of rectification, deletion, restriction of processing or objection, the existence of a right of complaint, the origin of your data, unless it has been collected from us, as well as the existence of an automated decision-making process including profiling and, if applicable, meaningful information on its details;

 - in accordance with Art.
 16 DSGVO, to immediately request the correction of incorrect or incomplete personal data stored by us;

 - to demand the deletion of your personal data stored by us in accordance with Art.
 17 DSGVO, unless the processing is necessary for the exercise of the right to freedom of expression and information, for the fulfilment of a legal obligation, for reasons of public interest or for the assertion, exercise or defence of legal claims;